-First, you have to do a Food Supplement budget to find out your “net Food Supplement income” would be if you still received them.
-If you would not able to repay your overpayment within three years by paying 10% of your “net Food Supplement income” each month, you may be able to get the “compromise.”
+- If you’re not getting benefits, you have to do a Food Supplement budget to find out what your “net Food Supplement income” would be if you still got them.
+If you wouldn’t be able to repay the amount within 36 months by paying 3% of your net Food Supplement income each month or $10, whichever is higher, you may able to get the compromise.

 What else do I need to know about Food Supplement overpayments?

 This is only a quick summary of the most important overpayment rules.
 To learn more, go to the DHHS rules.
 (Follow the link to FS-700’s.)